Complex-Valued 2D Gaussian Representation for Computer-Generated Holography: Method

 \subsection{Efficient CUDA Rendering and Propagation}

-We develop our hologram representation pipeline to run efficiently on a GPU, covering both complex-valued rasterization and light propagation in the Fourier domain.
+We develop our hologram representation pipeline using CUDA, covering both complex-valued rasterization and light propagation in the Fourier domain.

 \paragraph{Complex-Valued 2D Gaussian Rasterizer.} We adapt the tile-based rasterizer from complex-valued holographic radiance field~\cite{zhan2025complex} to 2D Gaussians for a \emph{single hologram}.
 Each primitive contributes a complex value instead of a real scalar.
-The forward pass decomposes Gaussians into real and imaginary components via per-channel trigonometric evaluation.
+The forward pass decomposes Gaussians into real and imag components via trigonometric evaluation.
 We retain the $16 \times 16$ tile structure with duplicate-with-keys assignment and radix sorting, but store only per-pixel opacity, recovering intermediate values during the backward pass by division for constant VRAM overhead.
 Gradients of amplitude and phase require trigonometric chain rules with negated sine/cosine terms from the complex exponential derivative.
-Position, covariance, and opacity gradients follow \3DGS~\cite{kerbl20233d} and are adapted to 2D screen-space.
-For the details of development, derivation, and analysis, please refer to Supplementary \refSupSec{2d_cuda_gradient}.
+Position, covariance, and opacity gradients follow \cite{kerbl20233d} and adapted to 2D screen-space.
+For the details of development and derivation, please refer to Suppl \refSupSec{2d_cuda_gradient}.

 \paragraph{GPU-optimized Light Propagation.} Additionally, as part of the rasterizer, we develop a \BLASM kernel that processes spatial frequencies in parallel and evaluates the transfer function to simulate light propagation effectively.
 Valid frequencies are multiplied by the transfer function using accelerated trigonometric operations.
 The backward pass applies the conjugate transfer function while preserving bandlimiting, and achieves efficiency through coalesced read-only cache access.
-For the details of development, derivation, and analysis, please refer to Supplementary \refSupSec{light_propagation}.
+For the details of development and derivation, please refer to Suppl \refSupSec{light_propagation}.